christinapriliyanet/Virtual-Camera-Android-main/README.md

 - **Hard vs. Soft Decoding :** While hard decoding often provides smoother playback, its compatibility depends on your mobile device.
 Soft decoding is generally more adaptable and ensures the video plays correctly on most devices

 - **No Demo Keys Provided :** We do not offer demo activation keys.
 All features and instructions are clearly demonstrated in the provided videos.
-Please watch them to fully understand how VirtuCam works and decide if the app meets your needs before purchasing
+Please watch them to fully understand how VirtualCam works and decide if the app meets your needs before purchasing

 -